 \paragraph{Weakest Precondition}

 The definition of the weakest precondition is shown below.
-As done throughout this paper, we omit the general connectives that are used for manipulating Iris-style ghost resources and invariants, \ie{}, the \emph{update modality} and \emph{invariant masks} \cite{irisjournal} as found in Iris, which are orthogonal to the core challenges that we address.
-Our use is standard and the definition with update modalities and masks can be found in \appref{app:model}.
+As done throughout this paper, we ignore the general connectives that are used for manipulating Iris-style ghost resources and invariants, \ie{}, the \emph{update modality} \(\ghostcode{\pvs}\) and \emph{invariant masks} (\(\ghostcode{\mask}\), \(\ghostcode{\emptyset}\)) as found in Iris \cite{irisjournal}, which are orthogonal to the core challenges that we address.
+Our use is standard and the weakest precondition can be understood by omitting the grayed out parts.
 The definition looks as follows.

 The connective is defined as a \emph{guarded fixed point} of the equation above, as is custom in many program logics for partial correctness.
 The fixed point exists because the recursive occurrence of the weakest precondition occurs under the later modality $\later$~\cite{iris2}.